 ||Do not let the iron come into direct contact with sequins, beads, crystals or stones.
 Use a press cloth to iron all embellished clothing.
 You can easily make your own press cloth from an old T-shirt cut into a medium-sized square.
 Select a heat setting appropriate for the fabric and the embellishments.
 Fine silks and polyesters, as well as sequins and plastic beads, will melt under hot irons.
 Place the press cloth on the right side of the embellishments and use it as a barrier between the embellished fabric and the iron.

 Do not let the fabric or embellishments get too hot or glass and crystal beads could crack and, possibly, soften synthetic beads.
 If you are ironing embellishments that use adhesives, give the areas you iron a few minutes to cool and re-set before you move them to ensure the stones stay in place.
 Avoid ironing large embellishments, even with the press cloth.
 Instead, carefully iron around them with the iron to eliminate any fabric puckers on the reverse side.

 When ironing on areas that are not flat, try ironing over the top of a round, ham-shaped pillow or a sleeve pillow made specifically for ironing round surfaces.
-You can find these ironing pillows at a local sewing or craft store like Hobby Lobby or Joann's Fabrics.
+You can find these ironing pillows at a local sewing or craft store.

 If you have a full-length garment such as an evening gown, place it on a secure, slip-free hanger and cover in a plastic bag to protect from dust and snagging.
 Another option for storing beautifully embellished articles, such as scarves or robes, is to leave them hanging or draped in the open to be enjoyed while you're not wearing them.